D3lt4lph4/jpeg_deep/README.md

 ## TO DO

-- Add displayers to the config files for the MS COCO datasets
 - Use correct path for the PASCAL VOC and MS COCO datasets
 - Set correct descriptions for all the config files